 10. Give Employees More Freedom

 Larger companies typically have more rules.
 You have to dress a certain way, sit at the same place, or follow a general code of conduct.
 This makes employees hesitant to be themselves around their co-workers.
 These rules may be minor inconveniences to some, but for others, they are deal-breakers.
-The latter individuals cannot perform to the best of their ability if they are forced into such restrictive environments.
+The latter individuals cannot perform to the best of their ability if forced into such restrictive environments.

 11. Let Employees Know Their Opinion Matters

 Employees of smaller companies usually have more responsibilities.
 They work directly with the business leader, and their work has a significant impact on the company’s success.
 At larger companies, on the other hand, lower-level employees have less importance.
 It will be a very long time before they can even think about people working under them.
-Also, they might have zero interest in higher positions since they have no idea what their superior does all day.
+They might also have zero interest in higher positions since they have no idea what their superior does all day.

 In other words, employees stay in small businesses because their opinion truly matters.
 They are knights of the round table, not robots who are better off keeping their mouths shut.
 Thus, make sure your employees know that you value their ideas.
-It will make them feel like they are running the company with you and share your responsibility as the leader.
+It will make them feel like they are running the company and share your responsibility as the leader.

 12. Cut Out the Commute